Los Angeles Sexual Abuse Attorney

 Who is Liable for Sexual Assault in Los Angeles?

-At Manly, Stewart & Finaldi, we aim to hold any and all parties accountable for any abuse or assault that has affected our clients.
-While we often cite the abuser as the primary target, we also go after other parties that should have had some duty of care toward you.
+At the law firm of Manly, Stewart & Finaldi, our sexual assault attorneys aim to hold any and all parties accountable for any abuse or assault that has affected our clients.
+While we often cite the abuser as the primary target, we also go after other parties that should have had some duty of care toward you as a sexual assault victim.
 This may include:

 - The organization or company at which the abuser was hired